-Since we opened our doors in 2004 we have successfully rescued and saved the lives of over 500 babies, adopting them under a government approved and accredited process.
-We have also played a key role consulting on the government’s proposed new adoption guidelines.
+Since we opened our doors in 2004 we have successfully rescued and saved the lives of over 500 babies, adopting them under a government-approved and accredited process.
+We have also played a key role in consulting on the government’s proposed new adoption guidelines.

 Help us to ensure no baby is left abandoned and unloved.
 We are currently building a new 50-bed adoption centre with improved neo- and post-natal facilities and space for unmarried mothers to give birth in safety.

 Donate now to ensure this much-needed facility opens before it’s too late for another scared, pregnant girl and her baby.

 All of our adoptions are conducted under the relevant government bodies and legislation.
 If you are interested in adopting then please visit the Central Adoption Resource Authority website.

 abandoned children in India

 rescued and re-homed since Snehankur opened in 2004

 Provides milk formula and diapers to an abandoned infant for one day

 Prajakta oversees our adoption center and has fought hard to make sure abandoned newborns are nurtured back to health and given a second chance.